 Region: Africa

-Common Uses for Afrormosia Quarter Cut Wood Veneer: Architectural panels, cabinetry, flooring, furniture, interior woodwork.
-Because of its consistency, Realtec is ideal for large jobs, as well as continuous production.
+Common Uses for Afrormosia Quarter Cut Wood Veneer: Architectural panels, cabinetry, flooring, furniture and interior woodwork, as well as interior boat and yacht fixtures and fittings.

-The Tree: Regularly reaches a height of 160 feet, with diameters between 4-5 feet.
-Large trees may not have branches for 100 feet.
+The Tree: Afrormosia trees typically grow to a height of 160 feet, with trunk diameters ranging from 4 to 5 feet.
+Some larger trees may have a clear trunk without branches for up to 100 feet.

-A Little History: Afrormosia is often a substitute for Teak in many industries, however it is not closely related.
+A Little History: Often an alternative for Teak in many industries, although it is not closely related to genuine Teak.

 Region: Africa